continuedev/continue/docs/docs/telemetry.md

 ## What we track

 - Whether you accept or reject suggestions (never including the code or the prompt)
-- The name of the model and slash command used
+- The name of the model and command used
 - The number of tokens generated
 - The name of your OS and IDE
 - Pageviews